 If a child forgets their instrument and/or equipment, they should still come to their Harp Academy class and no refund will be due.
-Harp Academy is unable to lend harmonicas as this is unhygienic, but children will still actively participate in their session in a musical manner.
+Harp Academy is unable to lend harmonicas as this is unhygienic and unsafe, but children will still actively participate in their session in a musical manner.
 Ways in which this will be achieved are set out on our website.
 On the first occasion of a child forgetting their equipment, the Harp Academy Teacher will assume this is a one-off event and manage the situation accordingly.
 Parents will not automatically be informed on the first occasion.
 On the second occasion, concurrently or otherwise, parent’s will be contacted by a Harp Academy team member and the best way forward will be agreed.

-If a child is disruptive during their harmonica class, the Harp Academy Teacher will immediately address the child’s behaviour in a fair and respectful manner: the integrity and welfare of the group as a whole will be our priority.
+If a child is disruptive during their harmonica class, the Harp Academy Teacher will immediately address the child’s behaviour in a fair and respectful manner: the integrity and welfare of the group as a whole will be their priority.
 If the bad behaviour continues, while the child concerned will be included in activities as far as possible, management of the situation may require temporary or complete exclusion; any sanctions will be reasonable, respectful and proportionate.
 Parents will not automatically be informed on the first occasion of disruptive behaviour, unless the magnitude or circumstances necessitate.
 Instead, Harp Academy will exercise benefit of doubt, remind the child concerned what constitutes appropriate and acceptable behaviour, and view the occasion as a one-off event.
 If a child is disruptive a second time however, concurrently or otherwise, parents will be informed and a way forward will be jointly agreed.

 Should the management of disruptive behaviour in class warrant partial exclusion from a session’s activities, no refund will be due.
 If the only reasonable course of action is to completely exclude a child from the class, they will be left in the care of another responsible staff member, and no refund will be due.
 Parents will be informed at the first available opportunity, normally the same day, and a way forward will be jointly agreed.